Start when you're ready

 University of Phoenix reserves the right to modify courses.
 While widely available, not all programs are available to residents of all states.
 Please check with a University Enrollment Representative.

 General Psychology is a survey course which introduces the student to the major topics in scientific psychology as applied to human behavior.
 Applications of these principles will be made to the human experience.

-Explore the conditioning processes involved with learning.
+- Explain the conditioning processes involved in learning.

-Define unconditioned stimulus, conditioned stimulus, reinforcement, shaping, and extinction.
+- Define unconditioned stimulus, conditioned stimulus, reinforcement, shaping, and extinction.

 Motivation and Personality

-Examine basic theories of motivation.
+- Explain the various theories of motivation.

 - Compare therapies designed for each school of thought in psychology for treating mental disorders.